St Bede’s has become one of London’s great liturgical churches. The departing parish priest explains how it all began

 Not long after Pope Benedict XVI released Summorum Pontificum in 2007 and freed all priests to use the old rite, Fr Christopher restored the old custom of celebrating Mass, whether old or new, ad orientem (with the priest facing the altar and God rather than the people).
 That was a big and brave move, but it turned out not to be especially controversial.
 There was only one official complaint, from a member of the parish council.
 It was dealt with amicably.
 “Most people didn’t notice the difference,” says Fr Christopher.

 I am happy to say that St Bede’s is my church.
-I first got to know it in the mid-90s during my tortuous journey back to the practice of the faith.
+I first got to know it in the mid-90s during my tortuous journey back to the practise of the faith.
 I’d been told that the Old Mass was said at St Bede’s and that was good enough for me.
 Before that I’d occasionally go to a mid-morning Mass at the Polish church in Balham.
 Anything was better than English, I thought, even Polish.
 As a lapsed traditionalist, I was a bit excitable.

 These days I am quite content to attend a Low Mass in English said by a priest facing the altar and to receive Holy Communion kneeling at the altar rail.
 If that’s good enough for Benedict XVI (and Fr Christopher and Fr Marcus), then it is good enough for me.